-Beginning in summer 2017, the IOP and the Director's Internship program are proud to partner with the Leonard D. Schaeffer Fellows Program.
-The Schaeffer Fellows provides a unique undergraduate government service experience.
+Beginning in summer 2017, the IOP and the Director's Internship program have participated in the Leonard D. Schaeffer Fellows Program.
+The Schaeffer Fellows program provides a unique undergraduate government service experience.
 The Program’s mission is to expose students to government work and its impact.
 While not all Schaeffer Fellows will pursue a career in government, the Program creates the opportunity for participants to become engaged citizens and develop an informed view of government service and operations.
 Schaeffer Fellows are selected from four elite universities – Harvard, Princeton, UC Berkeley, and USC.

 The Leonard D. Schaeffer Fellows Program encourages talented undergraduates to experience government service through 10-week, full-time, high-level internship placements with elected officials and agencies at the federal, state and local levels.
 Schaeffer Fellows represent a diversity of backgrounds, political perspectives, and academic disciplines.
 Common among them is their interest in learning more about public service and the role of government.